 Deferral, withdrawal and course variation policy

-All higher education applicants or students for whom English is an additional language including permanent residents and citizens must have a grasp of the English language appropriate to higher education study, and will be required to show evidence of English language proficiency to a certain level depending on the degree.
-English assessment results required for admission are:
+All students with English as an additional language may be required to show evidence of English language proficiency to a certain level depending on the degree.

-All other Bachelor and postgraduate degrees at Endeavour College of Natural Health
+All other Bachelor degrees at Endeavour College of Natural Health

 English test results must be no more than two years old.